The Language of Music: 19 Phenomenal Bilingual Songs That Connect Us All

 Languages: German and English

-What it’s all about: We all know it, we all love it—I’ll just give you a minute while you replay (for the 1,000,000th time) this anti-war song that brought German music into ’80s vogue.
+This well-known anti-war song brought German music into ’80s vogue.
 This English version is a punk rock favorite, but keep in mind that Nena, the artist behind the original German song, never liked the English translations.

-In case you never heard the plot to this imaginative song, it illustrates the effect of wartime paranoia by telling a story: 99 balloons float up gently into the sky, the nations sharing the airspace get engaged in a 99-year war after failing to properly identify them as harmless objects.
-Oops.
+In case you’ve never heard the plot of this imaginative song, it illustrates the effect of wartime paranoia by telling a story: 99 balloons float up gently into the sky, and the nations sharing the airspace get engaged in a 99-year war after failing to properly identify them as harmless objects.

 Languages: Japanese and English

-The soft Japanese “rap” in the middle of the song introduces a lot of useful, common Japanese phrases clearly and cleanly.
+This is a delightful bilingual song that blends elements of indie pop and electronic music.
+The soft Japanese “rap” in the middle of the song clearly introduces a lot of useful, common Japanese phrases.
 If you listen to this song (and their other releases) as obsessively as I do, you’re bound to pick up a few things.

 Languages: Japanese and English

-What it’s all about: Did you know that the Beach Boys sang something in Japanese?
-Well, they did.
+Did you know that the Beach Boys sang something in Japanese?
 This is a slow, melodic, poetic song about love and loss in Japan, worth a listen on a rainy day.
+“Sumahama” captures the spirit of summer and the allure of the Japanese coastline, offering a captivating fusion of cultures and languages that showcases The Beach Boys’ global appeal.

 Languages: Japanese and English